 In January 2017, the FASB issued ASU No. 2017-04 Intangibles-Goodwill and Other Topics (Topic 350)-Simplifying the Test for Goodwill Impairment.
 This guidance eliminates the requirement to calculate the implied fair value of goodwill of a reporting unit to measure a goodwill impairment charge.
 Instead, a company will record an impairment charge based on the excess of a reporting unit's carrying amount over its fair value.
 The new standard will be effective for the first quarter of our fiscal year ending November 30, 2021.
 Early adoption is permitted for all entities for annual and interim goodwill impairment testing dates after January 1, 2017.
-We have not yet determined the impact from adoption of this new accounting pronouncement on our financial statements.
+While we are still evaluating the timing of adoption, we currently do not expect this guidance to have a material impact on our financial statements.

 In January 2017, the FASB issued ASU No. 2017-01 Business Combinations (Topic 805)-Clarifying the Definition of a Business.
 This guidance changes the definition of a business to assist entities in evaluating when a set of transferred assets and activities constitutes a business.
 The guidance requires an entity to evaluate if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets; if so, the set of transferred assets and activities is not a business.
 The guidance also requires a business to include at least one substantive process and narrows the definition of outputs by more closely aligning it with how outputs are described in Accounting Standards Codification (ASC 606) Revenue from Contracts with Customers.
 The new standard will be effective for the first quarter of our fiscal year ending November 30, 2019.
-Early adoption is permitted for all entities.
-We have not yet determined the impact from adoption of this new accounting pronouncement on our financial statements.
+We currently cannot estimate the impact that adoption of this ASU will have on our financial statements and related disclosures as its application is dependent on the facts and circumstances of individual transactions.